 Highlights of the USFP program are to integrate young unemployed people into the labour force, to maintain and stimulate the development of the Moroccan arts and handicrafts and their cultural values, and the adoption of local projects in order to promote investment and employment.

 The USFP is member of the Socialist International.

 Website (French): http://www.usfp.ma/index.php

 Parti Travailliste (Labour Party)

-Leader: Abdelkrim Benatiq (former banker and labour unionist)
+Leader: Abdelkrim Benatiq (labour unionist)

 At the end of 2005, Abdelkrim Benatiq, Omar Seghrouchni, Mohamed el-Ouchari took the initiative to create the Labour Party (Parti Travailliste).
 The party was founded on 14 and 15 May 2006 at the party’s first party conference.

 The party’s ideology is not clear yet.
 Initially, the party placed itself on the left of the political spectrum.
 Later, however, the party changed to a more centre-left party.
 The party itself states that it is a party for workers and middle-class people.
 The lack of a clear profile is also caused by the fact that the party so far hasn’t been part of any alliance with other political parties.
 In an interview before the 2007 parliamentary elections, party leader Benatiq stated that the most important task of political parties for the coming years in Morocco is to restore the credibility of the parliament.
 In the parliamentary elections of 2011, the Parti Travailliste won 4 seats in the Moroccan parliament.

 Democratic and Social Movement (Mouvement Démocratique et Social)